By Joy Johnston

 Idaho Statesman has a good article about the legal status of CBD in the state.
 In August 2018, two states (Alabama and Ohio) announced crackdowns on CBD products.
 Expect the CBD hemp market to continue to be unsettled when it comes to legal matters.
 A bill making its way through Congress now, the Hemp Farming Act of 2018, may help settle the matter on a federal level if passed.
 Before purchasing or using any CBD-based product, it's advised that you learn about your state's laws.

-THC level is key: The Farm Bill mandates that industrial hemp can not have more than .03 THC concentration level.
+THC level is key: The Farm Bill mandates that industrial hemp can not have more than 0.3 percent THC concentration level.
 States that have legalized marijuana for medicinal or recreational purposes obviously allow for higher THC concentrations.
 Some states require that hemp oil products contain zero THC, so always check with your local jurisdiction for clarification.

 Note that the FDA's approval of a CBD-based drug for epilepsy ironically could complicate other CBD products' legal status.
 Because CBD is now viewed as a drug by the government, it can no longer be marketed as a supplement, according to Consumer Reports.
 The government doesn't control supplements as tightly as it does drugs.